Dribble bars officially ruled out of TAMS by Minister

-Dribble bar slurry spreaders have been officially ruled out of the Targeted Agriculture Modernisation Scheme (TAMS) by Minister for Agriculture Charlie McConalogue.
+Dribble bar slurry applicators have been officially ruled out of the Targeted Agriculture Modernisation Scheme (TAMS) by Minister for Agriculture Charlie McConalogue.

-Responding to a parliamentary question from Matt Carty TD, Minister McConalogue said he has decided dribble bars will not be eligible under TAMS III, after earlier hopes of its reintroduction.
+Responding to a parliamentary question from Matt Carty TD, Minister McConalogue said he has decided dribble bars will not be eligible under TAMS III, after earlier hopes of their reintroduction.

 “Due to the emissions reduction differential between dribble bar and trailing shoe and the need to meet Ireland’s national ammonia ceiling under the national emissions ceiling directive, I have decided that the dribble bar will not be available for grant aid under TAMS III.